-During this season, visitors are invited to come to the 97-acre campus of DaySpring Episcopal Center for times of personal and corporate reflection.
+During the Lenten season, visitors are also invited to come to the 97-acre campus of DaySpring Episcopal Center for times of personal and corporate reflection.
 While DaySpring is open year ’round, Lent is a special time at DaySpring for personal retreats.

-In the church calendar, Lent begins on Feb.
-14 with Ash Wednesday and ends on March 29, 2018, on Maundy Thursday, the day before Good Friday.
-While our parishes offer services throughout Lent (visit our Find a Church page for a location near you), it is often helpful to step out of the daily routine to reflect on the season.
+In the church calendar, Lent began Feb.
+26 with Ash Wednesday and ends on April 9, 2020, on Maundy Thursday, the day before Good Friday.
+Our parishes offer services throughout Lent (visit our Find a Church page for a location near you), but at other times, it is often helpful to step out of the daily routine to reflect on the season.

-The Episcopal Book of Common Prayer mentions the observance of Lent in the Ash Wednesday service:
+The Episcopal Book of Common Prayer mentions the observance of Lent:

-The invitiation for Lent, an old English word meaning spring, is given to all the church to pray, read, medidate and fast in the 40 days that precede Easter.
+The invitation for Lent, an old English word meaning spring, is given to all the church to pray, read, meditate and fast in the 40 days that precede Easter.
 The liturgy says:

 I invite you, therefore, in the name of the Church, to the observance of a holy Lent, by self‑examination and repentance; by prayer, fasting, and self‑denial; and by reading and meditating on God’s holy Word.